 Right-click in the Patch Editor and select:

-You'll also need a consumer patch representing the property in the scene object that you want to change.
-Like before, for this example we'll use the Diffuse Texture property in a material, to change the color if a material in the scene.
+You'll also need a patch representing the property in the scene object that you want to change.
+Like before, for this example we'll use the Diffuse Texture property in a material, to change the color.

 The Counter patch can be use to count through different options, which we'll set in the Option Picker patch.

 You can use the ports and adjust the values in the Counter patch to count through options in different orders, or jump to a specific option.